 The Proper Process for Getting Estimates from Professionals

 Getting an accurate estimate on home repair costs isn’t as straightforward as “ask a general contractor to walk through and give you a number.”
-That’s a good way to get a ballpark figure you probably could have gotten from a site like this one.
+That’s a good way to get a ballpark figure.
 You need to follow the process here if you intend to get results that you can use.

 Step Zero: Establish your financing (if any).

 Before you start thinking about getting estimates on your home repair costs, make sure you know exactly what you can afford to spend.
 Get any loans pre-approved, and if possible, make the deal contingent on your actually getting those loans.
 This will keep you from spending money getting estimates you may never be able to use.
 Just as importantly, it will give you a solid number you can bid up to once you get the estimates in place.

 For example, if your financing gives you a hard cap of $180,000 to spend and the estimates add up to $66,500, you should promptly multiply the estimates by 1.2 (to create a vital safety factor to compensate for things going wrong) and then subtract the new number of $80,000 (close enough) to arrive at a maximum final bid of $100,000 for the structure.
 This is why you want the estimates in the first place, so if you don’t do this part, you’re wasting your own time!